 Enter any kindergarten classroom, and you'll hear the sounds of children freely interacting with one another as their circle of play expands and contracts.
 Many 5- and 6-year-olds demonstrate different stages of interaction – from the isolated and parallel play of younger children to the fully cooperative play of older ones.
 Sometimes these stages occur all at once and sometimes in succession.
 Kindergartners are experimenting with all their skills as they test out the environment, each other, and you.

 An Irregular Pattern

 At the beginning of the year, 5-year-olds may return to old patterns of interaction that feel safe and comfortable.
 These periods may last for a day or for a few weeks.
-Supporting children in their experimentation-and not forcing them to interact before they are ready – helps them to acclimate quickly.
+Supporting children in their experimentation (and not forcing them to interact before they are ready) helps them acclimate quickly.
 Some children may need to be your "silent partner."
-They will be interested in everything but need you as the home base to observe from-and eventually venture off from.
+They will be interested in everything but need you as the home base to observe from — and eventually venture off from.

 More Confident Explorers